Readers Question: What is the difference between monetary and fiscal policy?

 - Fiscal policy can have more supply side effects on the wider economy.
-E.g. to reduce inflation – higher tax and lower spending would not be popular and the government may be reluctant to purse this.
-Also lower spending could lead to reduced public services and the higher income tax could create disincentives to work.
+E.g. to reduce inflation – higher tax and lower spending would not be popular, and the government may be reluctant to pursue this.
+Also, lower spending could lead to reduced public services, and the higher income tax could create disincentives to work.

 - Monetary policy is quicker to implement.
 Interest rates can be set every month.
 A decision to increase government spending may take time to decide where to spend the money.

 However, the recent recession shows that monetary policy too can have many limitations.

 - Targeting inflation is too narrow.
 During the period 2000-2007, inflation was low but central banks ignored an unsustainable boom in the housing market and bank lending.